codepath/android_guides/Push-Notifications-Setup-for-Parse.md

 </application>
 ```

+If you use Parse's default [ParsePushBroadcastReceiver](https://github.com/ParsePlatform/Parse-SDK-Android/blob/master/Parse/src/main/java/com/parse/ParsePushBroadcastReceiver.java#L155-L160), using either `alert` or `title` as a key/value pair will trigger a notification message.
+See [this section](http://parseplatform.github.io/docs/android/guide/#receiving-pushes) of the Parse documentation.

 Other options:

-* If you use Parse's default [ParsePushBroadcastReceiver](https://github.com/ParsePlatform/Parse-SDK-Android/blob/master/Parse/src/main/java/com/parse/ParsePushBroadcastReceiver.java#L155-L160), using either `alert` or `title` as a key/value pair will trigger a notification message.
-See [this section](http://parseplatform.github.io/docs/android/guide/#receiving-pushes) of the Parse documentation.

 * You can also create your own custom receiver as shown in [this example](https://github.com/codepath/ParsePushNotificationExample/blob/master/app/src/main/java/com/test/MyCustomReceiver.java).